Legalism — Understanding its Many Forms

 Ugly, ain’t he?
 He’s supposed to be.
 Legalism is a hideous beast!

-It’s possible that legalism could be further segmented, but we’ll focus on these five in this book.
+It’s possible that legalism could be further segmented, but we’ll focus on these five in this article.
 Since legalism is a colossal beast, separating it into these five categories—general legalism and four limbs—makes it easier to understand and digest.
 It also helps in strategizing to purge it since you’ll be able to identify the specific form of legalism with which you’re dealing.
 This is important because you cannot confront and defeat an enemy unless you first recognize the enemy.

 As you go through these various character traits of legalism the first thing you’ll want to do is examine yourself to see if you are missing it in any of these areas, which I regularly do myself.
 This is in accordance with Paul’s instruction to the Corinthian believers: